EmergencyRx/network-lab/topologies/basic-router-lan.md

 # Basic Router and LAN Topology

-Components:
+Nodes:
-- One router instance
+- router: 192.168.10.1/24
-- One server instance
+- server: 192.168.10.10/24 (static)
-- One client instance
+- client: DHCP from router

 Objectives:
-- Configure router as default gateway, DHCP, and DNS.
+- Configure router to provide DHCP and DNS.
-- Verify client obtains correct addressing and reaches server.
+- Verify client receives lease and can reach server.
-- Capture and review traffic flows.
+- Capture traffic to understand ARP, DHCP, DNS, and basic routing.